CsIPongor/A3-DC-Manual/Manual.md

 ### <ins>Segmentation Settings</ins>
 Next we have to select the image channels that will be used to test different segmentation methods using the "Source" workflow component.
 In this case channel 1 and 2:<br>
 ![using a color picker](./Images/1.3_Workflows_Source.gif)<br>

+The following two workflow components are used to select thresholding method, one for each channel.
+Thresholding methods can be chosen from a drop-down menu.
+If one wants to set a manual threshold, the value given in the input field (this value will only be used if the "Manual" thresholding menu is used.
+The thresholding method can be rum slice by slice or using the entire image stack set using a switch.
+The thresholding values and images can be saved to the output directory for further analysis using the aproppriate swithches.
+In our case we will choose the "Otsu" method for each channel: <br>

 ### <ins>Running workflows</ins>